Entire contents of this Web site (except as noted) Copyright © RichardsPens.com

 This design for the cartridge is shown as Figure 8 in Sager’s patent.
-That it was not Figure 1 suggests that it was not the preferred implementation by the time the patent was filed.
-Instead, not only had the ink supply migrated to the back end of the barrel to be married with the valve-type filler shown in Figure 8, but the external styling had also changed dramatically.
+That it was not Figure 1 suggests that it was not the preferred implementation by the time the patent was filed, although the Popular Mechanics article and at least one early newspaper advertisement (shown to the left, from the Cincinnati Enquirer, June 15, 1942, page 15) depict the pen with that design.
+Instead, the implementation in Figure 1 (discussed later in this article) shows that not only had the ink supply migrated to the back end of the barrel to be married with the valve-type filler shown in Figure 8, but the external styling had also changed dramatically.
 These changes eliminated the button filler and a potential headache over a user-separable joint (callout 46) between the barrel and the nib unit, but the changes did not stop there.
 The patent illustrates an open-nib design, but the stunningly streamlined Parker “51” had appeared in 1941, just before America went to war, and the race was on among other manufacturers to bring out pens to compete with it on a more even footing.
-The new Inkmaker pen was offered in an open-nib version (below, upper) that was externally just like the Colonel, except for a longer blind cap (and a correspondingly shorter barrel) to accommodate the new filling mechanism, and in a hooded version that looked perhaps a little too much like a Parker “51” (below, lower).
+The new Inkmaker pen was offered in an open-nib version (below, upper) that was externally just like the Colonel, except for a longer blind cap (and a correspondingly shorter barrel) to accommodate the new filling mechanism, and in a hooded version (U.S. Patent No D135,448) that looked perhaps a little too much like a Parker “51” (below, lower).
 Emblazoned on the top surface of the hooded version’s shell was the heat-stamped imprint shown to the left of the pen (highlighted for photographic purposes).

 The Inkmaker retained the ink-view window of the Colonel, but the Inkmaker’s window was wide enough to provide an excellent view of the pen’s “Ink Battery” (to be described later).
 Mirroring the bands around the window were two enameled bands that replaced the Colonel’s metal cap band.